-Along with Dr. Jim Evans, Jacqueline E. Lawton is also working with Ms. Robin Kirk of Duke’s Human Rights Center in order to understand the role humanitarians and human rights lawyers play when dealing with civil crises such as the Syrian war.
-Nigel, one of the main characters of Among These Wild Things, works as a UN rapporteur of the Syrian war, a civil conflict that Lawton herself has actually taken great interest in researching and understanding.
+Along with Dr. Jim Evans, Jacqueline E. Lawton is also working with Ms. Robin Kirk of Duke’s Human Rights Center in order to understand the role humanitarians play when dealing with civil crises such as the war in Syria and the conflict in Nigeria.
+Jessie, one of the main characters of Among These Wild Things, works as a human rights emergency worker in Nigeria, a civil conflict that Lawton herself has actually taken great interest in researching and understanding.

 When asked why she considered theatre a good avenue through which to explore genetic and civil conflicts, Lawton answered, “When theatre artists, humanitarians, and scientists work together, we can promote scientific and cultural literacy.
 Doing so will not only break down the barriers that often exist between scientists and the public, but also encourage learning and curiosity.”
 By integrating social conflicts, science, and theatre, Professor Lawton believes that communities will be better equipped to safeguard human rights and prevent abuse.